Brandon Learning Centre

-The school was founded in 2006, by Jessica Ogilvy-Stuart, PhD, and Andrew Cathcart, M.A., M.Ed, with the aim of developing confidence in spoken English and preparing students for overseas studies.
+The school was founded with the aim of developing confidence in spoken English and preparing students for overseas studies.
 The initial opening was supported by InvestHK and the school is regulated by the Education Bureau.
 A second centre opened in Jordan, Kowloon in 2011 and Brandon operates a joint venture programme in China.

 The curriculum expanded to include preparation for entry to British, Australian, Canadian and U.S. schools and in 2007 the school began offering both Common Entrance examinations run by the Independent Schools Examination Board including the ISEB pre-test, and Winchester College Entrance examinations.
 Of the 300+ students enrolled at any one time, between 25 - 35% leave Hong Kong to attend overseas schools including Eton College, Winchester College, Radley College, Cheltenham Ladies' College, Wycombe Abbey, Westminster School, Tonbridge School, Oundle School, Downe House School, Summerfields, Pilgrims and Cothill.